Optimal scaling for the transient phase of the random walk Metropolis algorithm: The mean-field limit: The main convergence result

-The next sections are respectively devoted to the three steps of the proof of Theorem~\ref{chaos}.
-In Section~\ref{sec:mart}, we first introduce a nonlinear martingale problem which is a weak formulation of~\eqref{edsnonlin} : the law of any solution to this stochastic differential equation solves the martingale problem.
-We check uniqueness for the martingale problem by proving trajectorial uniqueness for the stochastic differential equation \eqref{edsnonlin}.
-Then, in Section~\ref{sec:tight}, we check the tightness of the sequence of laws of the processes $(Y^{1,n}_t)_{t\geq 0}$.
-Because of the exchangeability of the processes $((Y^{1,n}_t, \ldots, Y^{n,n}_t )_{t \ge 0})_{ n \ge 1}$ and according to~\cite{sznitman-91}, this is equivalent to the tightness of the sequence $(\pi^n)_n$ of the laws of the empirical measures considered as random variables valued in the space ${\mathcal P}({\mathcal C})$ of probability measure on the set ${\mathcal C}$ of continuous paths from $[0,+\infty)$ to $\R$.
+considered as random variables valued in the space ${\mathcal P}({\mathcal C})$ of probability measure on the set ${\mathcal C}$ of continuous paths from $[0,+\infty)$ to $\R$.
 The space ${\mathcal C}$ is endowed with the topology of uniform convergence on compact sets and ${\mathcal P}({\mathcal C})$ with the corresponding topology for convergence in distribution.
-The third and last step, performed in Section~\ref{sec:limit}, consists in checking that the limit $\pi^\infty$ of any convergent subsequence of $(\pi^n)_n$ is concentrated on the solutions of the martingale problem, which, in particular, provides existence of a solution $P$ to this problem.
-A probability measure $Q$ on ${\cal C}$ with initial marginal $Q_0=m$ solves the martingale problem if and only if $F(Q)=0$ for a countable set of functionals $F$ of the form \eqref{deff} below.
-Since the chaoticity of the initial conditions implies that $\pi^\infty(\{Q\in{\cal P}({\cal C}):Q_0=m\})=1$, checking that $\E^{\pi_\infty}|F(Q)|=0$ for all $F$ in this countable set is enough to conclude that $\pi^\infty=\delta_P$.
-Combined with the results of the two first steps, this ensures that the whole sequence $(\pi^n)_n$ converges weakly to $\delta_P$ where $P$ denotes the unique solution of the martingale problem, namely the law of the unique solution to the stochastic differential equation \eqref{edsnonlin}.
-According to \cite{sznitman-91}, this is equivalent to the $P$-chaoticity of the processes $((Y^{1,n}_t,\hdots,Y^{n,n}_t)_{t\geq 0})_{n\geq 1}$ and this concludes the proof of Theorem \ref{chaos}.
+The third and last step, performed in Section~\ref{seclimit}, consists in checking that the limit $\pi ^\infty$ of any convergent subsequence of $(\pi^n)_n$ is concentrated on the solutions of the martingale problem, which, in particular, provides existence of a solution $P$ to this problem.
+A probability measure $Q$ on ${\mathcal C}$ with initial marginal $Q_0=m$ solves the martingale problem if and only if $F(Q)=0$ for a countable set of functionals $F$ of the form (\ref{deff}) below.
+Since the chaoticity of the initial conditions implies that $\pi^\infty(\{Q\in{\mathcal P}({\mathcal C})\dvtx Q_0=m\})=1$, checking that $\E^{\pi_\infty}\llvert F(Q)\rrvert =0$ for all $F$ in this countable set is enough to conclude that $\pi^\infty=\delta _P$.
+Combined with the results of the two first steps, this ensures that the whole sequence $(\pi^n)_n$ converges weakly to $\delta_P$ where $P$ denotes the unique solution of the martingale problem, namely the law of the unique solution to the stochastic differential equation (\ref{edsnonlin}).
+According to \cite{sznitman-91}, this is equivalent to the \mbox{$P$-}chaoticity of the processes $((Y^{1,n}_t,\ldots,Y^{n,n}_t)_{t\geq0})_{n\geq1}$ and this completes the proof of Theorem~\ref{chaos}.

-Finally, Section~\ref{sec:prop} is devoted to the proof of Proposition~\ref{prop:limiting-acceptance}.
+Finally, Section~\ref{secprop} is devoted to the proof of Proposition~\ref{proplimiting-acceptance}.